The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Introduction

 \subsection{Nonlocal MGT and JMGT equations}

 The damped nonlocal wave equations studied in this article are of the form

-which represents a nonlocal generalization of the equations \eqref{eq: JMGT eq}--\eqref{eq: MGT eq}, and $G$ is a suitable nonlinearity that we specify below.
+which represents a nonlocal generalization of the equations \eqref{eq: JMGT eq}--\eqref{eq: MGT eq}.
+Here the linear coefficient $q$ denotes some potential and $G$ is a suitable nonlinearity that will be specified below.
 For simplicity, we have rescaled the quantities appearing in the PDEs \eqref{eq: JMGT eq}--\eqref{eq: MGT eq} such that $\tau=1$.
 Moreover, throughout this work, we assume for the sake of generality that the constants in \eqref{eq: main nonlocal PDE} obey

 where $c$ corresponds to $c^2$ in the MGT equations from the previous paragraph.
 Note that the fractional Laplacian in the PDE \eqref{eq: main nonlocal PDE} leads to infinite speed of propagation, whereas the speed of propagation for solutions to the MGT equations \eqref{eq: JMGT eq}--\eqref{eq: MGT eq} is finite.
 This is one motivation for studying nonlocal generalizations of the MGT equations and not of the BJK equation \eqref{eq: BJK equation} as in the former case the infinite speed of propagation is entirely from the fractional Laplacian.